camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 ---
 id: eks-helm
-title: "Install Camunda 8 on Kubernetes (AWS EKS)"
+title: "Install Camunda 8 on Kubernetes (Amazon EKS)"
 description: "Set up required resources with Helm."
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-This guide offers a comprehensive guide for installing the Camunda 8 Helm Chart on your pre-existing AWS Kubernetes EKS cluster.
+This guide offers a comprehensive guide for installing the Camunda 8 Helm chart on your pre-existing AWS Kubernetes EKS cluster.
 Additionally, it includes instructions for setting up an optional DNS configuration.
-Lastly you'll verify that the connection to your self-managed Camunda 8 is working.
+Lastly you'll verify that the connection to your Self-Managed Camunda 8 environment is working.

 ## Prerequisites